Nothofagus cunninghamii: Uses and cultivation

 It is an excellent cabinetry timber which is hard with strong, tough, close grain.
 It is a soft pink to reddish brown, often figured and can be polished to a fine sheen.
 It is used for flooring, joinery, cogs of wheels, and furniture, and is good for steam bending, turnery and carving.
 It is harvested from old growth forest but the vast majority of the timber is left on the ground as it grows with the heavily harvested mountain ash.
-Dry Density 700 kg/m3.
+Dry density is 700 kg/m3.

 It is easily grown from fresh seed, germinating in a few weeks.

 Cuttings can be struck, although they tend to perform less well than seed grown plants.
 Cultivated specimens survive temperatures of 45 °C (113 °F) down to −7 °C (19 °F); though it is known that trees growing in the mountains can withstand lower temperatures at least to −15 °C (5 °F), and no source provenance selection has been made for cultivation from there.
 Trees cultivated in western Scotland are stout and hardy.
 Examples of the species can be viewed at The Tasmanian Arboretum.